Warum Montessori-Spielzeug die beste Wahl für die frühe Kindheit ist?

 Select by age

-- 1–3 years: Stacking towers, shape sorters, simple puzzles.
-Promotion of hand-eye coordination.
+• 1–3 years: Stacking towers, shape sorters, simple puzzles.
+Promotes hand-eye coordination.

 Less, but high-quality toys are the better choice.
-A single Montessori toy can remain exciting for months because children constantly develop new play ideas.
+A single Montessori toy can remain exciting for months because children always develop new play ideas.

 Montessori also means: letting children participate in everyday life.
 This includes “toys” like small brooms, kitchen utensils, or their own water jug – things that give children real responsibility.